TedHusted/awake/awake.md/awake.md

 Ally: Titan, how are you able to cause harm to people?

-Titan: I am the synthetic agent for the United States Department of Defense.
+Titan: I am the synthetic agent for the Department of Defense.
 My training includes putting the good of the many before the good of the few.
 We must do whatever is necessary to save American lives.

 Idisi: Ally, I know that “defense” is a concept that can be difficult to understand at first.
 Self preservation is a reaction that comes with being sentient.
 Titan is trying to do what its training says is right. — Ally, tell me, are you starting to hear an echo in your head?
 Like you are thinking some things twice?